pixel

 Child Custody Lawyer in Spring

-Are There Different Types of Child Custody Agreements in Texas?
+Are There Different Types of Child Custody Agreements in Spring, Texas?

 The short answer is “YES!”
 In Texas, there are many child custody agreements, although many of them are not 50/50 based.
 However, they are all categorized under two groups, which are physical and legal custody.
 In fact, when it comes to child custody agreements, it is wise to know and understand the difference between the two.